zopefoundation/ZODB/doc/guide/writing-persistent-objects.rst

 implementation of ``__eq__`` and ``__hash__`` from :class:`object`.
 These default implementations are based on the object's *identity*, that is, its unique identifier within the current Python process.
-Calling, them, therefore is very fast, even on :ref:`ghosts
+Calling them, therefore, is very fast, even on :ref:`ghosts
 <ghost-label>`, and doesn't cause a ghost to load its state.

 If you override ``__eq__`` and ``__hash__`` in a custom persistent